torte71/tmteststuff/armbian-mainline-image.md

 Please note that the **printer itself ("mcu") needs to be updated as well** (not just the KlipperScreen), otherwise it will complain about an outdated klipper version on the mcu and not be able to print.
-For convenience, there is a **ready compiled mcu_firmware.bin** in the image (which you can easily access directly after flashing, it's located in the root of the eMMC/USB-stick).
+For convenience, there is a **ready compiled klipper.bin** in the image (which you can easily access directly after flashing, it's located in the root of the eMMC/USB-stick).

 If you have an eMMC adapter, you can use these guides to flash the image: